Ariruo/Retkilyhty/README.md

 # Welcome to [Retkilyhty](http://www.retkilyhty.fi)!

-TrailTorch is a versatile application that empowers users to easily discover and explore various types of accommodations and points of interest in their area.
+Retkilyhty is a versatile application that empowers users to easily discover and explore various types of accommodations and points of interest in their area.
 Whether you're planning a weekend escape, an adventure to a reserved hut, or just curious about nearby attractions, this app has you covered.

 **Note:** This project is an ongoing work in progress.
 We're actively developing additional features and improvements.
 Feel free to star the repository to stay updated!